tacieana/coding-interview-playground/README.md

     - 🏆 How my solution **beats other submissions** in terms of runtime and memory usage (shown in percentage), exactly as LeetCode presents it.

 - [`dataStructuresProblems/src/main/java/hackerrank`](./dataStructuresProblems/src/main/java/hackerrank):
-  HackerRank challenge solutions.
+  Solutions and implementations for HackerRank challenges.

 - [`dataStructuresProblems/src/main/java/crackingCodeInterview`](./dataStructuresProblems/src/main/java/crackingCodeInterview):
-  Problems from the book **"Cracking the Coding Interview"**.
+  Solutions to problems from the famous book **"Cracking the Coding Interview"**.

 ### 🛠️ Topics Covered: